-Gravity's unification with electromagnetism is naturally achieved with the selfevident realization that a gravity field is nothing more than an inward diffusing electromagnetic field.
+Gravity's unification with electromagnetism, along with the assumed strong and weak nuclear forces, is naturally achieved with the self-evident realization that a gravity field is nothing more than an inward diffusing electromagnetic field.
 When particles innately spawn from and congeal out of the universe's elemental field of electromagnetic energy it creates a corresponding deficit in its density that manifests immediately around emerging particles and the bodies they compose.